lwvmobile/m17-fme/Example_Usage.md

   -o <device>   Audio output device (default is pulsevx)
                 pulserf for pulse audio RFA output
-                pulsevx for pulse audio Voice / Loopback output
+                pulserf:5 or pulserf:m17_sink2 for pulse audio RFA output on m17_sink2 (see -a) pulsevx for pulse audio Voice / Loopback output pulsevx:1 or pulserf:alsa_output.pci-0000_0d_00.3.analog-stereo for pulse audio Voice / Loopback output on device (see -a)
                 - for STDOUT output (specify encoder or decoder options below) (Note: Don't use Ncurses Terminal w/ STDOUT enabled) (padsp wrapper required for OSS audio on Linux) /dev/dsp for OSS audio
                 (OSS Can only do either RF output, or VX output, not both at the same time, specify encoder and decoder options below) udp for UDP Frame Output (default localhost:17000) udp:192.168.7.8:17001 for M17 UDP/IP blaster output (Target Address and Port) m17udp:192.168.7.8:17001 for M17 UDP/IP blaster output (Target Address and Port)